danb0b/danb0b.github.io/content/work-blog/2023-11-07/index.md

 ---
-title: Adjusting gait timing with an ESP32-based web micro-framework in MicroPython
+title: Adjusting Gait Timing with an ESP32-based WebvFramework in MicroPython
 date: 2023-11-07
 tags:
 - micropython